-The train then quickly ascends a 205 ft loop (about 20 stories) – a 90-degree angle.
+The train then quickly ascends a 205 ft loop (about 20 stories) – at a 90-degree angle.
 After this epic climb, you will still have to navigate through several large loops before landing back at the station.

 The ride is about 62 seconds.

 Note: There are 2 different lines for this ride.
-If you want additional thrills, go to the line that takes to the first seats on the train.
+If you want additional thrills, go to the line that takes you to the first seats on the train.
 This line takes longer but it is worth the wait.

-Johnny Rockets is my favorite dining place at the boardwalk.
+Johnny Rockets is my favorite dining place on the boardwalk.
 It is a well-known chain that resembles 50’s diners and offers great American food.
 Hollywood Hits and Boardwalk Barbeque are other good options.